medic-code/bread-code-website/_posts/2019-09-08-fogaca-de-santa-maria-da-feira.md

 title: "Recipe: Fogaça de Santa maria da Feira"
 categories: recipe
 author: Hendrik Kleinwächter
+description: "This recipe is about making a typical portuguese bread: Fogaça de Santa maria da Feira.
+The bread represents the castle of the small city."
 ---
 It's a typical bread from the city of Santa Maria da Feira.
 It represents the castle in the city.
 The dough is rolled up like a swirl in the end.
 The top is cut with scissors to achieve the look of the castle.
 The taste is slightly sweet, cinnamony and finished off with a nice lemon touch.
 It is a protected product, just like the Parmigiano cheese from Italy for instance.
 A good place to by it in Feira is: [Padaria Sao Nicolau](https://www.gescontact.pt/padaria-sao-nicolau-santa-nc)